Diocese of Hexham and Newcastle: Present

 The modern Diocese of Hexham and Newcastle comprises the counties of Northumberland, Tyne and Wear and County Durham.
 In this respect, it comprises three cities: Newcastle upon Tyne, Durham and Sunderland.
 In 2005, Bishop Dunn reorganised the structure of the diocese and curia.
 He introduced five episcopal areas.
 These areas are arranged geographically and are known as Northumberland, Newcastle and North Tyneside, Sunderland and East Durham, South Tyneside, Gateshead and North West Durham, and Cleveland and South Durham.

-The diocesan curia and chancery are officially based at Bishop's House, 26 West Avenue, Gosforth, in the north of Newcastle.
-However, the tribunal and other commissions are actually based at the curial offices at St Vincent's in St Cuthbert's House, West Road.
+The diocesan curia and chancery are officially based at St Cuthbert's House, West Road, Newcastle upon Tyne, NE15 7PY.

 The diocese was also home to the regional seminary for the north of England, Ushaw College, near Durham.
 The seminary had strong links with the University of Durham which validated the degree courses offered there.
 The seminary was governed by the bishops of the Northern Province under the chairmanship of the Archbishop of Liverpool.
 However, as the local ordinary, the Bishop of Hexham and Newcastle always held the position of vice-chairman of governors.

 The diocesan patrons are Our Blessed Lady Immaculate (8 December) and Saint Cuthbert, Bishop and Confessor (20 March).

 There are presently 214 diocesan priests (57 of whom are retired) and six permanent deacons serving 183 parishes.
 A number of religious orders are also present in the diocese, including the Passionists, the Jesuits, the Carmelites, Mill Hill Missionaries, the Poor Clares and the Sisters of Mercy.